 (2) Sift the flour, baking powder and salt into a bowl.
 Mix in the lemon zest and rub in the butter with your fingertips.

-(3) Stir in the sugar, sultanas and then add the egg and most of the milk.
+(3) Stir in the sugar, sultanas and then most of the milk.
 Bring it all together to form a soft, but not sticky dough, adding more milk as needed.
 NB: in order to keep the scones light is important not to handle the dough too much.

 TOP TIP: a round-bladed knife is an excellent way to bring the dough together in the gentlest manner needed so as not to over-work the dough.
 Just stir it through the mixture with one hand while rotating the bowl with the other and it will rapidly come together with minimal effort.
 Then use your hands gently pat into a slightly flattened ball.